enactdev/CISC_106_F18/README.md

 Use the scratchpad notebook to run test code as you work through problems.
 If you install Python on your own machine you can open a Python shell window instead.

 This repository will contain materials that were used, discussed, or created in class.
+Each class will include a file of notes creatd in Markdown, and one or more notebooks.

-You do not have to create an account on GitHub, but you should.
+You do not need to create an account on GitHub, but you should.

 This repository will be more useful if you run the code in your own notebooks.
 Options:
 * [mybinder.org](https://mybinder.org)